Last Updated on April 25, 2023 by Louisa

 Luc’s return to the public eye has led to him being targeted by the media, who are quick to exploit any compromising photo.

-When you engage in fake-dating, it can feel a lot like dating in real life.
+When you engage in fake dating, it can feel a lot like dating in real life.
 And that’s when you get used to the person.
-You may start falling for them, and you will find it hard to let them go.
+This was the underlying message behind Boyfriend Material, though you may get swooped up in the sattire.

 24. Burn For You – J.T.
 Geissinger

 I’ve not really included anything too sizzling on this list, so allow me to change that now.
 Burn For You is packed with heat.
 It’s a Beauty and the Beast retelling with a slow burning romance that sucks you in from the first page.

 Jackson “The Beast” Boudreaux is rich, handsome, and extremely rude.
 Especially to the staff at Chef Bianca Hardwick’s New Orleans restaurant.

 When he asks her to cater for his fund-raiser, despite hating the man, Bianca can’t refuse as the cash will help to pay off her mother’s medical debt.